aleh/bluepill-zig/README.md

 ### V1

-Now let's improve the example showing some power of Zig.
+Now let's improve the example showing some power of Zig:

 ```zig